emcrispim/fg777controller/README.md

   * Or Use FGRun to set the required parameters in the  via Advanced > Input/Output menu.

-  **Obs**: Change **android-device-ip** with your local ip Wifi network
+  **Obs**: Change **android-device-ip** with your local IP Wi-Fi network

 3. Install the apk from the bin directory (debug version).
-4. Go to the Settings (left up corner button) and enter the IP of your computer running Flighgear
+4. Go to the Settings (left up corner button) and enter the IP of your computer running FlightGear

 ## Development Requirements